sizovs/unsuck-java/README.md

    own tx).
 1. H2 supports some advanced SQL features (such as SKIP LOCKED, which we rely on to implement a DB-backed queue).
 If your app relies on Postgres functionality, you can isolate these tests and run them against real Postgres (using Postgres Templates or TestContainers).
 Alternatively, you can simulate some of the advanced PostgreSQL functionality (like pg_notify() or pg_advisory_lock()) in H2.
-While this won’t be completely foolproof, as your local app will behave slightly differently, it’s a worthwhile trade-off that enables you to leverage an embedded database as much as possible for testing and local development.
+While this won’t be completely bulletproof, as your local app will behave slightly differently, it’s a worthwhile trade-off that enables you to leverage an embedded database as much as possible for testing and local development.

 ### A note on testing strategy